Why Hire a CPA Firm Virtual Assistant? Pros and Cons

 What Is a CPA Firm Virtual Assistant?

-A CPA firm virtual assistant is a remote professional who supports accounting firms with administrative, operational, and sometimes marketing-related tasks.
-Unlike general assistants, many virtual assistants who work with CPA firms are familiar with accounting workflows, client documentation processes, and the seasonal demands of the industry.
+A CPA firm virtual assistant is a remote professional who supports accounting firms with administrative, operational, and sometimes finance-related tasks.
+Unlike general virtual assistants, CPA-focused VAs are typically familiar with accounting workflows, document handling systems, and seasonal financial cycles such as tax preparation and year-end reporting.

 Administrative and Operational Support